rseward/resume_reviewer/README.md

 ### Step 3

-The project focuses on PDF documents as those are easy to distribute to hiring managers and AI RAG processors.
+The project focuses on PDF documents as those are easy to distribute to hiring managers and AI RAG processors alike.

-The project makefile will "staple" your resume to your cover letter.
+The project Makefile will "staple" your resume to your cover letter.
 The combined document is called application.pdf and can be uploaded to the streamlit UI that the project presents.

 So once you have prepared your resume and cover letter.
 Export them as PDFS.
 Edit the Makefile to prepare an appropriate